Censorship in Nepal: Press

 According to the Article 115 of the 1990 Constitution, any form of censorship was outlawed, and a free press was strongly guaranteed with announcement of parliamentary democracy.
 Unfortunately, press media was heavily censored in 2001 and 2002 by the king Gyanendra Bir Bikram Shah Dev, unlike he promised.
 The king implemented Clause 1 of Article 115 of the 1990 constitution to suspend the guaranteed freedom of thought and expression that banned censorship.
 As a result, in 2002, hundreds or maybe even thousands of journalists who indicated their political opinions on the media were arrested, beaten, or detained, and some of them were killed to fight for freedom of expression guaranteed in the constitution.

 In 2006, massive protests occurred to force the king to realize parliamentary democracy, and this resulted in returning some of fundamental press freedom.
 Until now, the government has not solved instability of censorship of media and creates norms and fragile democratic structures.
 The Nepal Press Council and the Federation of Nepali Journalists (FNJ) have a code of conduct, but it lacks effective systems and mechanisms, and it needs more support from media stakeholders.

 Internet

 The government controls the Internet in Nepal.
 The international internet connections were cut off by the government due to the martial law declared by the King in 2005.
 Self censorship can be forced on internet content by intimidation as happened in the case of a satirical folk song Lutna Sake Lut, which was taken down from YouTube by the author amid threats to his person.

+On November 13, 2023, it was announced that TikTok would be banned for its "disruption of the social harmony".

+In September 2025, the Nepalese government announced a ban on 26 major social media platforms, including YouTube, Instagram, Facebook, WhatsApp and more.
+Authorities said these platforms failed to register themselves with the government and appoint local representatives to monitor content and abide by the 2023 rules for regulating social media.
+The ban sparked demonstrations where protestors clashed with police, leaving "at least 19 dead".
+Nepal's home minister, Ramesh Lekhak, resigned following the event and the government said it would form a committee to investigate the violence.
+Prime Minister Khadga Prasad Sharma Oli also resigned following the events.
+On September 9, 2025, the government lifted the social media ban.